Freight Shipping from Fort Worth to Minneapolis

 How much does it cost to ship freight from Fort Worth to Minneapolis?

-Full truckload (FTL) rates from Fort Worth, TX to Minneapolis, MN currently range from $2,438-$3,005 for a standard dry van load over the 1,134-mile route.
+Full truckload (FTL) rates from Fort Worth, TX to Minneapolis, MN currently range $2,438-$3,005 (roughly $2.16-$2.65 per mile over 1,134 miles).
 LTL shipments typically cost $824-$1,364 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fort Worth to Minneapolis?

-Standard FTL transit from Fort Worth to Minneapolis is approximately 21 hrs by truck over 1,134 miles.
+Standard FTL transit from Fort Worth to Minneapolis is approximately 21 hrs by truck over 1,134 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Alliance Intermodal Facility to BNSF Midway Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Fort Worth to Minneapolis freight?